Updated Sept. 20, 2021

 Idaho Housing and Finance Association has implemented precautionary measures to eliminate social interaction at our offices in Idaho Falls, Twin Falls, Coeur d’Alene and Lewiston in response to the coronavirus outbreak.

 Based on recommendations from health officials, we will not be conducting face-to-face meetings for the foreseeable future.
-Our offices have been closed to the public to help keep our community, our clients and our staff healthy and safe.
+Our office lobbies are open to enable paperwork pick up and/or drop off .

 For Housing Choice Voucher applicants, if you need to make a change to your application, please contact your local branch office by phone or email.